COVID case counts may be losing importance amid omicron

 Case counts have lost relevance, said Andrew Noymer, a public health professor at the University of California, Irvine.

 “Hospitalizations are where the rubber meets the road,” Noymer said.
-“It’s a more objective measure,” although not perfect.
+“It’s a more objective measure."
 He added: "If I had to choose one metric, I would choose the hospitalization data.”

+Even hospital numbers aren't a perfect reflection of disease severity because they include patients admitted for other health problems who happen to test positive for the coronavirus.

 Keeping track of COVID-19 admissions can tell doctors something about the seriousness of the virus and also the capacity of hospitals to deal with the crisis.
 That, in turn, can help health leaders determine where to shift equipment and other resources.